tboydston/supremetictactoe/README.md

 # File Structure

-assets - Contains graphics, sounds, fonts, ect. entities - If it draws on the screen it is an entity.
-Entities are created using entity1 = Entity:new() lib - Libraries contain global functions that are expected to exist only once.
-There internal function are called using lib.function() quips - Quips control Supreme's speech.
-There are autoload by the quipManager library and new quips can be added directly
+assets - Contains graphics, sounds, fonts, ect.<br>
+entities - If it draws on the screen it is an entity.
+Entities are created using entity1 = Entity:new() <br>
+lib - Libraries contain global functions that are expected to exist only once.
+There internal function are called using lib.function()<br>
+quips - Quips control Supreme's speech.
+There are autoload by the quipManager library and new quips can be added directly  <br>
 scenes - Scenes are the game-loop for each scene.
-They are auto-loaded by the sceneManager. config.lua - Basic config data mostly used for debugging. main.lua - Program start point.
+They are auto-loaded by the sceneManager. <br>
+config.lua - Basic config data mostly used for debugging.<br>
+main.lua - Program start point.<br>

 # Running The Game.